It’s also the tallest summit in its group known as the Rosengarten, located in the North West part of the Dolomites.

 From Rifugio Gardeccia take the path nr 546 and follow the signs for Rifugio Vajolet (around 1 hour).
 Make sure to make a brief stop here to admire the beautiful Vajolet towers visible to the left.

-The route then continues upward onto path nr 584 for another hour to Rifugio Passo Principe (Grassleitenpasshütte) - one of my favourite mountain hut in the Dolomites.
+The route then continues upward onto path nr 584 for another hour to Rifugio Passo Principe (Grassleitenpasshütte) – one of my favorite mountain hut in the Dolomites.

 The summit of Catinaccio will eventually be directly in front of you.
 I remember looking at it the first time and thinking to myself, am I really going to summit that?
 It looks scarier than it is!

-Although everything is very well marked, it's always best to visualise your journey so I recommend carrying a map with you.
-In this case Tobacco map nr 6 will do the job.
+Although everything is very well marked, it’s always best to visualize your journey so I recommend carrying a map with you.
+In this case, Tobacco map no. 6 will do the job.

-Alternatively you can reach Passo Principe via Via Ferrata Passo Santner.
-I have done it myself as part of my week long traverse of the Rosengarten group in the Dolomites.
+Alternatively, you can reach Passo Principe along via ferrata Passo Santner.
+I have done it myself as part of the multiday hut-to-hut traverse of the Rosengarten group in the Dolomites.
 This is a great option if you plan an overnight stay in one of the many rifugios operating in the area.

-There is quite a few exposed sections on this via ferrata, but they are all very well equipped with cables.
+There are quite a few exposed sections on this via ferrata, but they are all very well-equipped with cables.
 Make sure to always clip in.
-On each via ferrata I did in the Dolomites there is always at least one remembrance plaque somewhere along the way with name and photo of the fallen victim.
+On each via ferrata I have done there was always at least one remembrance plaque somewhere along the way with a name and photo of the fallen victim.

 With every meter of elevation that you gain, the views just get better and better.
 You will be able to look down upon the path you hiked on to reach Passo Principe, as well as get a perfect glimpse of the heart of the Rosengarten group.

 The last 50 meters leading to the summit cross are very exposed and the cables disappear.
 I would lie if I said I wasn’t feeling a bit scared.
 Just make sure you go slowly and place your feet steadily.